MewsSystems/fiscalizations/README.md

 # Mews fiscalizations

 This repository contains multiple projects.
 Each project supports reporting of e-invoices to the corresponding country's government authority.
-For now, we support reporting of e-invoices in the following countries: Austria, Czech Republic, Germany, Spain, Hungary and Italy.

 **Please note that we're not responsible for how these libraries are used and if the data provided is correct or not.**
 **Also, it is important to note that these libraries were created to meet our usages, so they might be missing some data that can be important in your case (feel free to extend any library and create a PR).**